gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

 .. admonition:: Tasks

     #.
-Write a for-loop that converts the code word "ald" to the secret word "dog".
+Write a for-loop that converts the code word "ald", then scrolls the converted secret word "dog".

     .. dropdown::
         :icon: codescan